Mirror frameworks for relatively Lipschitz and monotone-like variational inequalities: The problem formulation and assumptions

 then $F$, defined by $F:=\nabla \phi$, is $L$-relatively Lipschitz continuous with respect to $\omega$ on the whole space $\RR^d$. \end{lemma}

 The (relatively) Lipschitz continuity of $F$ defines (relatively) smooth VIs.
 In order to solve the VIs globally and more efficiently, monotone-like assumptions are usually necessary.
-In what follows, we first list two monotone-like conditions that can be viewed as direct extensions of \eqref{mono}. \begin{assumption} We say that the operator $F$ is $\eta$-monotone if for any $u, u^\prime \in\cU$ it holds that
+Therefore, we introduce two monotone-like conditions, namely $\eta$-monotone and $\tau$-comonotone, as strengthen versions of \eqref{mono}.
+The operator $F$ is $\eta$-monotone if for any $u, u^\prime \in\cU$ it holds that